dmd-program/dmd-100/identity-design.md

 Identified with the acronym, **GOCASE**, each letter represents a different trait. **G** represents general intelligence, **O** represents openness to experience, **C** is for conscientiousness and self-control,  **A** is for agreeableness and kindness, **S** is for stability in emotion, and **E** is for extraversion.
 Conceivably, if you have an ability to understand a person based on those traits you will have a good idea about how they will behave in different circumstances.

 Marketers have concerned themselves with selling products to people by appealing to these personality traits.
 Consumers can express personality traits through their material possessions. **Propaganda** is used to sell products just as it is to galvanize mass consensus around a political viewpoint.
 After World War II, the term took on a more sinister meaning due to the Nazi's considerable and effective use of design and media for propagandistic ends.
 Edward Bernays is considered the father of public relations \(a term synonymous with advertising and propaganda\) authored a book in 1928 aptly named, [_Propaganda_](http://www.historyisaweapon.org/defcon1/bernprop.html).
-Bernay's, Sigmund Freud's nephew, applied Freudian ideas of unconscious desire for selling  products and manipulation of mass opinion, inventing techniques that are in standard use today.
+Bernay's, Sigmund Freud's nephew, applied Freudian ideas of unconscious desire for selling  products and manipulation of mass opinion, inventing techniques that are in standard use today by politicians and corporations.

 > The propagandist must treat personality as he would treat any other objective fact within his province.
 >